-Iodine and its Derivatives: We believe that we are the world's leading producer of iodine and iodine derivatives, which are used in a wide range of medical, pharmaceutical, agricultural and industrial applications, including x-ray contrast media, polarizing films for LCD, antiseptics, biocides and disinfectants, in the synthesis of pharmaceuticals, herbicides, electronics, pigments and dye components.
+Iodine and its Derivatives: We believe that we are the world's leading producer of iodine and iodine derivatives, which are used in a wide range of medical, pharmaceutical, agricultural and industrial applications, including x-ray contrast media, polarizing films for LCD and LED, antiseptics, biocides and disinfectants, in the synthesis of pharmaceuticals, electronics, pigments and dye components.
 We market iodine using the brand QIodineTM.

 Lithium and its Derivatives: We are a leading producer of lithium carbonate, which is used in a variety of applications, including electrochemical materials for batteries, frits for the ceramic and enamel industries, heat-resistant glass (ceramic glass), air conditioning chemicals, continuous casting powder for steel extrusion, primary aluminum smelting process, pharmaceuticals and lithium derivatives.
 We are also a leading supplier of lithium hydroxide, which is primarily used as an input for the lubricating greases industry and for certain cathodes for batteries.
-We market lithium using the following brands: OLithiumCarbonateTM, OLithiumHydroxideTM and OLubelithTM.
+We also sell lithium chloride solutions, which are primarily used as an input for the production of lithium derivatives.
+We market lithium using the following brands: QLithiumCarbonateTM, QLithiumHydroxideTM and QLubelithTM.

 Potassium: We produce potassium chloride and potassium sulfate from brines extracted from the Salar de Atacama.
 Potassium chloride is a commodity fertilizer used to fertilize a variety of crops including corn, rice, sugar, soybean and wheat.
 Potassium sulfate is a specialty fertilizer used mainly in crops such as vegetables, fruits and industrial crops.
-We market potassium chloride using the brand QropTM.
+We market potassium chloride using the brand Qrop[TM] MOP.

-Industrial Chemicals: We produce four industrial chemicals: sodium nitrate, potassium nitrate, boric acid and potassium chloride.
+Industrial Chemicals: We produce three industrial chemicals: sodium nitrate, potassium nitrate and potassium chloride.
 Sodium nitrate is used primarily in the production of glass, explosives, charcoal briquettes and metal treatment.
 Potassium nitrate is used in the manufacturing of specialty glass, and it is also an important raw material for the production of frits for the ceramics and enamel industries.
 Solar salts, a combination of potassium nitrate and sodium nitrate, are used as a thermal storage medium in concentrated solar power plants.
-Boric acid is used in the manufacture of frits for the ceramics and enamel industries, LCDs, glass and fiberglass.
 Potassium chloride is a basic chemical used to produce potassium hydroxide, and it is also used as an additive in oil drilling as well as in food processing, among other uses.
-We market our industrial chemicals using the following brands: OSodiumNitrateTM, OPotassiumNitrateTM, OPotassiumChlorideTM, OBoricAcidTM and UltrasolTM.
+We market our industrial chemicals using the following brands: QSodiumNitrateTM, QPotassiumChlorideTM, QBoricAcidTM and UltrasolTM.